SFStefenon/WBF-HE-YOLO/README.md

 The third step is to organize your dataset.

 ```
-# Example of how to upload your dataset in the Cluster
+# Example of how to upload your dataset in a Cluster
 scp -r C:/Users/user_name/Desktop/dataset/ cluster:/home/user_name/dataset/
 ```
 There are tree ways to organize your personalized dataset.